zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 ### oracles

 Fun Fair has no short-term plan for oracles.

+Zero Sum Markets doesn't have an oracle, maybe it will use Augur.

 Most teams got a score of 0 for their oracle because their oracle mechanism cannot escalate, or because they used an insecure mechanism like voting or a trusted feed.